Skip to content

 Global land use for food production / Source: UN Food and Agriculture Organization (FAO); OurWorldinData.org: Global land use for food production.
 Available at https://ourworldindata.org/agricultural-land-by-global-diets

-Utilized agricultural land for animal and plant foods
+Utilized agricultural area for animal and plant foodstuffs

-The data situation is clear: "livestock farming" for meat and milk occupies a significant share of the UN Food and Agriculture Organization (FAO) already today with 77 percent more than three quarters of the world's agricultural land.
-Only 23 percent of this area is used to grow plants for our direct consumption.₂
+The data is clear: "livestock farming" for meat and milk occupies, according to UN Food and Agriculture Organization (FAO) already today with 77 percent more than three quarters of the world's arable land.
+Only 23 percent of this area is used to grow crops for our direct consumption.₂

-This alone Massive space requirements for animal foodstuffs is one of the reasons why the efficiency of meat, milk and eggs is truly subterranean in terms of the benefits for us humans and all life on earth.
-Yet it is only one of several efficiency-determining factors.
+This alone massive area expenditure for animal food is one of the reasons why the efficiency of meat, milk or eggs is truly subterranean in terms of benefit to us humans and all life on earth.
+Yet it is only one of several factors that determine efficiency.

-Good to know: For example, we Germans use 11.7 million hectares of agricultural land abroad to satisfy our appetite for meat.₃
+Good to know: To satisfy our meat cravings, for example, we Germans claim 11.7 million hectares of agricultural land abroad.₃

 Shares of animal products and vegan foods in global calorie supply